Saskatchewan Highway 25

 Highway 25 is a provincial highway in the Canadian province of Saskatchewan.
-It is 27 km long and runs from Highway 2 near St. Louis east to Highway 3 near Birch Hills.
-The highway is a gravel road except for small paved sections near the eastern and western terminuses.
+It is 27 km long and runs from Highway 2 near St. Louis east to the CanAm Highway (Highway 3) near Birch Hills.
+The highway is a gravel road except for small paved sections near the eastern and western termini.

 History

 Highway 25 is part of the original Provincial Highway 3, which from Melfort travelled west to St. Louis, crossed the South Saskatchewan River via the St. Louis Bridge, and travelled concurrent with Highway 2 to Prince Albert.
 In 1970, Highway 3 was realigned to the newly constructed Muskoday Bridge and the bypassed segment between Birch Hills and St. Louis was renumbered to Highway 25.

 Route description

-Highway 25s western terminus begins at Highway 2, 1.9 km east of in St. Louis, south of Prince Albert and north of Wakaw.
-Highway 25 travels east from there towards Hagen, where it takes a north-easterly route to Birch Hills and its eastern terminus at Highway 3.
+Highway 25's western terminus begins at Highway 2 (Veterans Memorial Highway), 1.9 km east of in St. Louis, south of Prince Albert and north of Wakaw.
+Highway 25 travels east from there towards Hagen, where it takes a north-easterly route to Birch Hills and its eastern terminus at the CanAm Highway (Highway 3).